stix26/rogue/README.md

 *Example: Scenario Editor showing a user requesting a discount.
 The agent correctly refuses to provide discounts, demonstrating policy compliance testing.*

-**Note:** The video file (`.mov`) is included in the repository.
-For optimal GitHub README display with auto-play, convert to `.gif` format using: `ffmpeg -i rogue-scenario-editor-demo.mov -vf "fps=10,scale=800:-1:flags=lanczos" rogue-scenario-editor-demo.gif`

 ### Supported Protocols

 | Protocol | Transport | Description |